cameronhill1/Skill-of-Living/README.md

 It's easy to get caught up and lost in the day to day details and monotonies of life in society... and never really look any deeper, never really question the way things are.

-So that's the purpose of this site... **To embrace the beautiful mystery of _not knowing_ as a foundation, to rebuild from there with some relatively clear (and somewhat crowdsourced) thinking to find what's most important, and to experiment (together) in finding the best ways to live in alignment with that thinking.**
+So that's the purpose of this site... **To embrace the beautiful mystery of _not knowing_ as a foundation, to rebuild from there with some relatively clear (and somewhat crowdsourced) thinking to find what's most important, and to experiment (together) in finding the best ways to live in alignment with that.**

 The particular format that this takes is continually morphing and evolving over time, like its own living being.
 I have an overall intention, and a few ideas organized into some kind of plan, but we'll see how it unfolds.